-Credit Risk Management, which is independent of the revenue-producing units and reports to our chief risk officer, has primary responsibility for assessing, monitoring and managing credit risk.
-The Firmwide Risk Committee and the Risk Governance Committee establish and review credit policies and parameters.
+Credit Risk Management, which is independent of our revenue-producing units and reports to our chief risk officer, has primary responsibility for assessing, monitoring and managing credit risk.
+The Risk Governance Committee reviews and approves credit policies and parameters.
 In addition, we hold other positions that give rise to credit risk (e.g., bonds held in our inventory and secondary bank loans).
 These credit risks are captured as a component of market risk measures, which are monitored and managed by Market Risk Management, consistent with other inventory positions.
 We also enter into derivatives to manage market risk exposures.
 Such derivatives also give rise to credit risk, which is monitored and managed by Credit Risk Management.